Components -> Fatty acids -> Sterols

 What do sterols do for the body?

-Sterols play a crucial role in the body by helping to lower cholesterol levels.
+Plant sterols play a crucial role in the body by helping to lower cholesterol levels.
 They compete with cholesterol for absorption in the digestive system, thereby reducing the amount of cholesterol that enters the bloodstream.
 This can have a positive impact on heart health and may help to reduce the risk of coronary heart disease.

-How much Sterols do I need?
+How much sterols do I need?

 There is no specific recommended daily intake for sterols.
 However, it is recommended to consume a diet that includes a variety of plant-based foods to naturally incorporate sterols into your diet.
 It's important to focus on overall healthy eating patterns rather than specific amounts of individual components like sterols.